Sunday, 21 December 2025

 Type Description Severity

-Atrial Fibrillation (AFib) Chaotic, irregular electrical signals in the upper chambers.
-Moderate (Stroke risk).
+Atrial Fibrillation (AFib) Chaotic, irregular electrical signals originating in the heart's upper chambers (atria).
+Moderate (Significantly increases stroke risk).

-SVT (Supraventricular) An electrical "short circuit" causes sudden bursts of rapid heart rate.
-Usually not life-threatening but uncomfortable.
+SVT (Supraventricular) An electrical "short circuit" above the lower chambers causes sudden, temporary bursts of a rapid heart rate.
+Usually not life-threatening, but highly uncomfortable.

-Ventricular Tachycardia (V-Tach) Rapid signals in the lower chambers.
-The heart can't fill with blood.
+Ventricular Tachycardia (V-Tach) Rapid, abnormal signals in the lower chambers (ventricles).
+The heart beats so fast it can't fill with blood.
 High Emergency.
+Can be life-threatening.

-Ventricular Fibrillation (V-Fib) The heart quivers instead of pumping.
-Fatal within minutes without CPR/Defibrillation.
+Ventricular Fibrillation (V-Fib) The lower chambers quiver uselessly instead of pumping blood.
+Fatal within minutes without immediate CPR and Defibrillation.

 ⚠️ WHEN TO CALL 911

-• Chest pain lasting more than a few minutes.
+• Severe chest pain or pressure lasting more than a few minutes.

 Causes & Triggers

-• Medical Conditions: High blood pressure, Overactive Thyroid (Hyperthyroidism), or Electrolyte imbalance.
+• Medical Conditions: High blood pressure, an overactive thyroid gland (Hyperthyroidism), anemia, or a severe electrolyte imbalance (low potassium/magnesium).

 Diagnosis

-• Holter Monitor: A portable device worn for 24-48 hours to record heart activity during daily life.
+• Holter Monitor: A small, portable ECG device worn continuously for 24 to 48 hours to record your heart activity during daily routines.

-• Event Monitor: Worn for weeks; you press a button when you feel symptoms.
+• Event Monitor: Similar to a Holter monitor but worn for up to a month; you press a button to record the rhythm only when you actively feel symptoms.

 Treatment